Statistical Learning from Attribution Sets: Introduction

 We provide three main theoretical contributions.
 Surprisingly, we first show that it is possible to construct an unbiased estimator of the population loss by decomposing the expected loss into moments that can be estimated from the attribution sets (Theorem \ref{prop:unbiasedestimatoroneji}).
 The core innovation lies in decoupling features from labels by conditioning on the adversary’s actions, allowing us to leverage a combinatorial argument to map inaccessible population moments to observable indicators.
 Second, by minimizing our unbiased surrogate, we establish that Empirical Risk Minimization (ERM) attains strong generalization guarantees despite the statistical dependencies induced by the attribution process.
 Specifically, Theorem \ref{thm:allattributionsetssamplecomplexity} demonstrates that the sample complexity of our method scales with the standard capacity of the hypothesis class, inflated by a factor of $1/\|\pi\|_2^2$, where $\pi$ is the adversary’s prior distribution governing the possible locations of the true conversion within an attribution set.
 This is indeed expected as $\|\pi\|_2^2$ serves as a fundamental measure of the statistical difficulty of the task: more concentrated priors heighten the signal-to-noise ratio, yielding more favorable convergence rates.
 A limitation of Theorem \ref{thm:allattributionsetssamplecomplexity} is that the learner requires exact knowledge of $\pi$.
 However, as our third theoretical contribution, we show in Theorem \ref{thm:robustallattrsets} that even if we have an estimate $\widehat\pi$ of $\pi$, our method is robust to the estimation error.

-Finally, to verify our theoretical guarantees, we conduct preliminary experiments on MNIST, CIFAR-10, and Higgs showing that our unbiased approach substantially outperforms common industry heuristics--such as random or maximum-prior attribution--particularly when attribution sets are large or overlapping (Section \ref{sa:mainbody_experiments}).
+Finally, to verify our theoretical guarantees, we conduct preliminary experiments on standard datasets, like MNIST, CIFAR-10, and Higgs, showing that our unbiased approach substantially outperforms common industry heuristics--such as random or maximum-prior attribution--particularly when attribution sets are large or overlapping (Section \ref{sa:mainbody_experiments}).